The Dee alchemical notebook cipher

 Summary

 John Dee (1527–1609) was Elizabeth I’s natural philosopher, mathematician and astrologer, and an active alchemist.
-A surviving notebook, passed to his son Arthur Dee and thence through several alchemical hands, contained a passage in an unidentified cipher.
-With Sarah Lang and Megan Piorko, I identified the cipher and recovered the plaintext, which fits the alchemical programme of the surrounding notebook pages.
+A surviving notebook (British Library Sloane MS 1902), passed to his son Arthur Dee and thence through several alchemical hands, contained a seventeenth-century passage in an unidentified cipher, titled Hermeticae Philosophiae medulla.
+With Sarah Lang and Megan Piorko, I identified the cipher — a Bellaso/Della Porta-style cipher whose 45-letter key itself forms part of the plaintext — and recovered the full text: 177 Latin words setting out a practical recipe for the Philosophers’ Stone, fitting the alchemical programme of the surrounding notebook pages.

 Approach